rackerlabs/technical-blog/_posts/2013-09-18-using-configuration-management-to-manage-vhosts.markdown

 If we look at the main webserver platforms in use today and look at the various CM systems, we're going to see a huge number of examples for Apache, similar for nginx, but IIS is rather thin on the ground.
 Lets change this!

-I'm going to use [SaltStack](http://www.saltstack.com/) in this example, as its my Configuration Management system of choice, however the same should be able to be done for Chef, Puppet or any other system.<!--More-->
+I'm going to use [SaltStack](http://www.saltstack.com/) in this example, as its my Configuration Management system of choice, however the same should be able to be done for Chef, Puppet or any other system.<!-- more -->

 Our first step is going to create a state file for this.
 By default this is going to be in